Vasantha-idexcel/node_app/README.md

 NODE APP

 This app contains 4 models - User, Borrower, Division and Collaterals.
-User model is for user sign up and authentication.
+User model is used for user sign up and authentication.
 Borrower, Division and Collateral models are linked with each other using mongoose - refs association.

 1. mongoose npm module is used to connect and interact with the mongodb database.
 2. bcryptjs npm module is used to hash the user's password.